hobarthackerspace/hobarthackerspace.github.io/_pages/facilities/3d-printers.md

 -   The Prusa -- a larger printer donated to us by Michael R. It currently lives in the electronics room.
 Apparently it works, but we need to build a PC to drive it.
--   MakerBot Replicator -- Our first 3D printer, it's now both out of date and somewhat sick.